THEA Welcomes New Team Members

 Frederick officially joins THEA after working for 2.5 years as the Supervisor of the MIRA team.
 He has 25 years of customer service.
 Goal oriented and results driven are defining characteristics of Frederick.
 He says that he “cannot resist seafood” and an interesting fact about him is that he was once bitten by a pygmy rattlesnake.
 As an exchange student in Germany, he enjoyed the cultural diversity and the language.
 Frederick enjoys listening to Meghan Trainor, Celine Dion, and Bocelli.
 He enjoys spending time at home and washing cars.
 He says it is his relaxation and enjoys the before and after effect.
 Herzlich Willkommen!

 Brian Ramirez, Planning & Communications Assistant

 Brian joins THEA’s Planning and Communications team after 3 years working with THEA’s Toll Operations department.
 With more than 5 years of customer service and project management behind him, Brian is eager to continue learning and developing his exciting professional career with THEA.
-Brian is bilingual with fluency in Spanish and enjoys spending time with his twin boys (Santiago and Sebastian) and his wife (Niomi).
+Brian is bilingual with fluency in Spanish and enjoys spending time with his twin boys (Santiago and Sebastian).
 Family time is spent going to parks, traveling, painting and photography, fashion, playing basketball, dancing, listening to music together, and serving their church’s youth group.
 Brian’s advice to any young professional or entrepreneur: “Believe in something.
 Even if it means sacrificing everything.”
 Brian says the worst advice he has ever received was “Fake it till you make it”.